vanruesc/suture/README.md

 [![npm version](https://badge.fury.io/js/suture.svg)](http://badge.fury.io/js/suture)
 [![Dependencies](https://david-dm.org/vanruesc/suture.svg?branch=master)](https://david-dm.org/vanruesc/suture)

-A 3D game engine that stitches systems together in order to provide a single API for game development purposes.
+A 3D game engine that stitches several systems together in order to provide a single API for game development purposes.
 Suture is currently a mostly-ready engine that is designed to be used by programmers.
+It builds upon the ideas behind [Rollup](http://rollupjs.org/) and embraces ES6 modules, thus providing a variety of tools that can be used selectively.

 ## Installation